What Data Shows About the Impact of COVID on Small Parcel Shipping

 Other strong areas include prescription medicines, medical supplies, and home and school supplies for kids doing distance learning.
 But other industries have seen their shipping volumes decrease.
 Companies that sell jewelry and automotive parts (particularly aftermarket parts), for instance, have struggled.

 Shippers’ choice of service level has changed, too.
 Companies are moving away from premium service usage and choosing less costly options.
 Pre-COVID, the use of premium services within the TI client base accounted for about 17% of packages.
-But it’s now dropped to as low as 11%.
+But it dropped to as low as 11%.
 It’s likely that a big part of this decrease is a consequence of the carriers suspending their money-back service guarantees.

 The impact of COVID on shipping volumes has been significant, but not altogether unexpected.
 It has pushed along a trend that has been underway for several years — which is the growth of ecommerce retail and the shift in package delivery demand to more residential vs. commercial.

-As the effects of COVID evolve and the market continues to adjust, shippers should pay attention to the rate and service changes carriers implement so they can continuously adapt their business to the new normal in parcel shipping.
+As the effects of COVID evolve data and the market continues to adjust, shippers should pay attention to the rate and service changes carriers implement so they can continuously adapt their business to the new normal in small parcel shipping.